Under Pressure: Time for Government Finance Teams to Upgrade Tools

 One of those government finance fast followers is Jenny Larson, Director of Finance and Budget for the City of Dubuque, Iowa.
 The city had been using a mix of disconnected applications that required time-intensive, manual tasks to produce budgets and projections.

 One number changed that.
 A few years ago, a revenue figure was duplicated in the city budget.
 Leaders wanted to prevent a repeat of that error and sought a solution that would support a better process for the finance team.
 They switched to Workiva.
-The platform has streamlined the team’s entire processes including the CAFR, city budget, projections, workflows, vehicle fleet inspections, and more.
+The platform has streamlined the team’s entire processes including the annual comprehensive financial report, city budget, projections, workflows, vehicle fleet inspections, and more.

 “So now that we’ve regained that time, we can spend a lot more time doing community engagement on the budget and improving other areas of the budget and working on some of our other processes,” says Jenny.